napframework/nap-docs/README.md

   <img width=384 src="https://download.nap.tech/identity/svg/logos/nap_logo_blue.svg">
 </p>

 This repository builds and hosts the NAP technical documentation.
 The docs are auto-generated from [source code](https://github.com/napframework/nap) and published here as a Github page.
-Documentation is guaranteed to be in-sync with the latest official [NAP release](https://github.com/napframework/nap/releases).
+Documentation is built against the main branch of NAP.

 Run the `build.py` script inside the `app` directory to auto-generate system documentation using `Doxygen`.
 The script clones and pulls the NAP repo if required.
-The result will be copied into the `docs/html` directory and pushed to `nap-docs`.
+The result will be copied into the `docs/html` directory and pushed to `nap-docs` if the `push-changes` flag is set.
 Credentials are required to push.

 ## Dependencies
 - [Python (3.8+)](https://www.python.org/downloads/)